developer-zebra/developer-zebra-site/src/emdk-for-android/5-0/guide/about/index.md

 ---

 ## Overview
-The EMDK for Android provides developers with a comprehensive set of tools to easily create powerful line of business applications for enterprise mobile computing devices and is designed for use with Google's Android SDK and Android Studio.
+The EMDK for Android provides developers with a comprehensive set of tools to easily create a powerful line of business applications for enterprise mobile computing devices and is designed for use with Google's Android SDK and Android Studio.
 The EMDK for Android includes class libraries, sample applications with source code, as well as all of the associated documentation to help your applications take full advantage of what our devices have to offer.

 It also includes an exclusive Profile Manager Technology within the your IDE, providing a GUI based development tool.
 This allows you to write fewer lines of code resulting in reduced development time, effort and errors.